dsyer/spring-boot-sample-data-eclipselink/README.md

   * either deploy `target\projectname.war`
   * or run `java -jar target\projectname.war`

-### EclipseLink Logging
+### Logging

-`Slf4jSessionLogger` included that forwards EclipseLink logging to Slf4J.
+* `Slf4jSessionLogger` included that forwards EclipseLink logging to Slf4J.
 Read the javadoc and `application.yml` for more information.
+* `logback-custom.xml` can be activated by uncommenting environment variables in /webapp/META-INF/context.xml *(works only when running as deployment on Tomcat)*